Reference Guide

 How to Redact a Document

 Redacting a document used to require expensive desktop software and technical expertise.
 Today, you can redact PDFs, Word documents, and Excel files online in minutes with Redactly.
 The process is straightforward: upload your file, let AI detect sensitive information automatically, review the findings, and download your redacted document.
-Every redaction is permanent and irreversible.
+Every redaction is applied as a visual overlay to obscure the detected information.

 Redactly is the only free online redaction tool that supports PDF, Word, and Excel.
 Most redaction tools only handle PDFs, leaving Word and Excel users to manually find and obscure sensitive data.
 Redactly’s AI detects names, phone numbers, email addresses, Social Security numbers, financial account details, and more across all three document types.
 You review every detection and decide what to keep or remove before the redaction is applied.

-Unlike desktop software that requires installation and licensing, Redactly works entirely in your browser.
-Files are processed in memory and never stored on our servers.
+Unlike desktop software that requires installation and licensing, Redactly works without installing software.
+Files are processed locally with extracted text sent to AI providers for PII detection, and original files are not stored on our servers.
 No account is required to get started, and the tool is free for up to 20 pages per month.

 Frequently Asked Questions